 Indirect costs of maternity only higher in Ireland than in Germany

 Professional mothers tend to receive a lower salary than childless workers.
 The Gender Pay Gap compared to the averagely better-earning men is scarcely 23 percent higher for women with at least one child than for childless women.

 This salary difference, with 31 percentage points (PP), is even greater in Ireland than in Germany.
 In Italy, Spain and Belgium (3 PP and lower), the indirect cost of maternity is the lowest in Europe.
-This is shown by the recent study "Which Countries in Europe Have the Best Gender Equality in the Workplace?"
-By Glassdoor Economic Research.
+This is shown by the current study "Which Countries in Europe Have the Best Gender Equality in the Workplace?" by Glassdoor Economic Research.